Leading a risk control team effectively

 In health and safety, you can’t ever predict when someone will need to respond to an incident.
 Don’t waste precious time by forcing your team to participate in bonding activities.

 Instead, ask them what they would like to accomplish during each meeting.
-You’ll find that, over time, bonding happens when you work together to solve problems and implement solutions.
+You’ll find that, over time, bonding happens when you work together to solve problems, a crucial aspect of an effective risk control team.

 Leaders need to set clear goals for their teams.
-Once you’ve set your goals, it’s your job to do everything you can to help your employees meet them.
+Once you’ve set your goals, it’s your job to do everything you can to help your employees meet them, particularly within a risk control team where precision is key.

 One idea you might try is to assign each member a KPI to own.
 When you hold your weekly team meetings, have each person present on their individual KPI.

-This not only encourages ownership of team goals, but it also encourages communication between the different members of your team.
+This not only encourages ownership of team goals, but it also encourages communication between the different members of your team, strengthening the entire risk control team.

 Deep understanding of challenges

-Lastly, it’s your responsibility to understand the challenges that the risk control team is facing.
+Lastly, it’s your responsibility to understand the challenges that the team controlling risks is facing.
 This is especially true given how often regulatory changes happen.
-Make sure your team is up to date on the latest requirements.
+Make sure your team is up to date on the latest requirements, keeping them aligned within your risk control team’s goals.

 I also think it’s critical to keep in mind the challenges that come with remote work.
 Your team may face issues in the field that you simply can’t help them with right when they happen.
 All you can do sometimes is to listen to barriers and find ways to remove them.